Meitiv incidents: Debate

-The Meitivs' parenting style has been described as "free range parenting," although Danielle has disputed that label, saying, "It's just parenting, period.
+The Meitivs' parenting style has been described as "free-range parenting," although Danielle has disputed that label, saying, "It's just parenting, period.
 I did it as a kid.
 My parents did it."

 The encounters between the Meitivs and the government have led to an intense debate among parents and educators.
+The case has been further studied by legal scholars and other academics.